 Through our new secure web portal, you can upload your tax information, speak to one of our IRS-certified tax volunteers, and get your taxes prepared virtually – all for free!

-OC Free Tax Prep helps individuals and families become financially stable by breaking the cycle of poverty and encouraging them to save more for their future.
+OC Free Tax Prep will continue to provide virtual tax preparation for eligible clients through October 15, 2020.
+It helps individuals and families become financially stable by breaking the cycle of poverty and encouraging them to save more for their future.

 Social Services Community Benefits